And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Money was cheap.

-The The yield spread that the guys on the street with the rating agencies could show was was worthwhile.
+The yield spreads that the guys on the street with the rating agencies could show was worthwhile.

-But as soon as the yield curve flattened when when the when the Fed raised rates, then it became uninteresting for the private securitizers.
+But as soon as the yield curve flattened, when the Fed raised rates, then it became uninteresting for the private securitizers.

-I mean, the Fannie and Freddie have all the ability to securitize what they want because of the government backing.
+I mean, the Fannie and Freddie's have all the ability to securitize what they want because of the government backing.

 The other guys found it not worthwhile to do anymore because the yield curve had gone flat.